About Rice, Puffed

 Category Overview

 Cereals are grains that are edible seeds of grasses such as wheat rice oats corn and barley.
-Cereals are high in carbohydrates fiber and some vitamins and minerals.
+Cereals are a great source of carbohydrates fiber and some vitamins and minerals.
 That said most cereals have more arginine than lysine which can be problematic for people with herpes.
 Arginine can stimulate the replication of the herpes virus leading to more frequent and severe outbreaks.
 Lysine can counteract the effects of arginine but it is not abundant in cereals.
 Hence cereals should be consumed in limited amounts or paired with other lysine-rich foods such as dairy fish or poultry.
 Lysine supplements can also help boost the lysine-arginine ratio in the diet.Practical Recommendations

 Several micronutrients have direct antiviral or immune-supportive properties: zinc has been shown to inhibit HSV replication in vitro; vitamin D deficiency is associated with more frequent outbreaks; and vitamin C supports white blood cell function.
 A targeted supplement stack alongside a lysine-rich diet gives your immune system multiple lines of defence.